snok/self-limiters/README.md

 <li>

-On `__aexit__` we call another script to [`RPUSH`](https://redis.io/commands/rpush/) a `1` value back into the queue and set an expiry on the queue and the value we called `SETNX` on.
+On `__aexit__` we call another script to [`RPUSH`](https://redis.io/commands/rpush/) a `1` value back into the queue (i.e., release the semaphore) and set an expiry on the queue and the string value we called `SETNX` on.

 The expires are a half measure for dealing with dropped capacity.
 If a node holding the semaphore dies, the capacity might never be returned.
 If, however, there is no one using the semaphore for the duration of the